Find Grad Schools

 14 Yearly Graduations

 Louisiana State University and Agricultural & Mechanical College is the 3rd most popular school in the nation for students seeking a master's degree in chemical & physical oceanography.
 Roughly 34,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
 During the most recent year for which we have data, 14 people received their master's degree in chemical & physical oceanography from Louisiana State University.
-Of these students, 50% were women and 13% were members of underrepresented racial-ethnic groups.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #3